Huegoxaga/notes/python/django.md

 - Apps can have template that stores dynamic html file that can access variables and run code inside.
   - If support basic logic syntax in between html codes.
 Unlike Python code, each code block requried to be closed in the end.
+- This folder and its related `views.py` should be located under the same directory
-- Variables here are passed from the `view.py`.
+- Variables here are passed from the `views.py`.
 <!-- {% raw %} -->
 - To access `.css` files in the static folder, add `{% load static %}` at the first line and set css link url to `href="{% static 'appfolder/filename.css' %}"`
 - All links in the template files are represented as `href="{% url 'path-name' %}"`.
 The pass name is the name attributes of the paths elements in the `urls.py`.
+  - use `href="{% url 'path-name' variable %}"` to pass data into url path
 - To display date in certain format use format string as `{{ post.date|date:"F d, Y" }}`
 <!-- {% endraw %} -->